nnetraga97/tickets-frontend/README.md

 Caching	ETag + Redis (BE)	Efficient sync
 Storage	S3 / LocalStack	Attachments
 Monitoring	fw_logs / fw_errors	Frontend → backend logs

-⸻

-🧭 License

-This project is proprietary to the New Mexico Health Care Authority Ticket Management system.
-For internal development and demonstration use only.

-⸻

-Would you like me to include example screenshots or architecture diagrams (PNG) next?
-I can generate a professional diagram showing frontend layers, backend integration, and tracing flow.